-The third kind of fluoride is most concerning to me, as it makes up 90 percent of today’s fluoridated water supply in the US.
+The third kind of fluoride is most concerning to me, as it makes up 90% of today’s fluoridated water supply in the US.
 It’s called hydrofluorosilicic acid (HFS or FSA) and is also industrial waste.

 Is Fluoride Safe?

 Sodium fluoride, found in toothpaste, can have beneficial effects when used topically.
-Used in prescription-strength toothpastes, it can support remineralization of teeth and make it possible to heal cavities.
-At least, that was the profession’s thinking for the past several decades.
+Used in prescription-strength toothpaste, it can support the remineralization of teeth and make it possible to heal cavities.

-But in order to get the fluoride into the teeth, prescription strength toothpastes are formulated to be acidic.
+But in order to get fluoride into teeth, prescription-strength toothpaste is formulated to be acidic.
 The acid breaks down the tooth so that the amount of fluoride that enters your tooth is greater.

 Unfortunately, fluoride in water isn’t really helpful for preventing cavities and swallowing this chemical causes much more harm than good, as it travels through your bloodstream and to all parts of your body.

 In animals, fluoride accumulation in the brain alters neurotransmitter levels including epinephrine, histamine, serotonin, glutamate, norepinephrine, acetylcholine, and dopamine.
-(14) Notably, this happens to animal subjects when the amount of fluoride in its blood is similar to that of a human who is ingesting it regularly .
+Notably, this happens to animal subjects when the amount of fluoride in the blood is similar to that of a human who is ingesting it regularly.

 Now, at this point, you might be asking the same question I did over 30 years ago, which is: How did this stuff get in our water?